FranciscoSerrano/dotfiles/README.md

 1. Clone this repository to your home directory

-2. Using the package manager of your choice instal [stow](https://www.gnu.org/software/stow/)
+2. Using the package manager of your choice install [stow](https://www.gnu.org/software/stow/)

 3. `cd` into the `.dotfiles` directory.